BuildWithHussain/vtf-training/practice/day-3.md

 * 3 columns
 * Latest tickets should be shown first (hint: look for `orderBy` in list resource docs!)
 * Rows are not `selectable`
+* The `LoadingText` is shown while the list data is loading

 **Tip**